Running MLPerf™ Inference Benchmark#

 The following commands run the GPT-J 6B serving and offline inference benchmarks, respectively:

-Llama 3.1 70B requires at least 2 RNGD cards.
-For the best performance, you will need 8 RNGD cards.
+Llama 2 70B requires at least 2 RNGD cards.
+For the best performance, you will need at least 4 RNGD cards.
+To run the Llama 2 70B benchmark, you need to download the model artifacts by following the instructions in MLPerf Model Artifacts.

-The following commands run the Llama 3.1 70B serving and offline inference benchmarks, respectively:
+Then, you can run the Llama 2 70B serving and offline inference benchmarks respectively as follows: